tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 unlink("iris.txt") # Deletes temp file
 ```

-Note: to ignore lines starting with comment signs one can pass on a function call to the `fread` importer as follows:
+Note: to ignore lines starting with comment signs one can pass on a shell
+command that preprocesses the file prior to the import with `fread`.
+The
+following example illustrates this option.

 ```r